CCPA Practice Tip SeriesPDF

 Generally, for most businesses covered by the CCPA, there are four basic requirements that must be addressed from the outset to comply.
 The business has to do the following:

-- Honor consumers' rights to request specific information about what personal information the business collects, uses, discloses and sells about that consumer (a "Request to Know") and to request the deletion of that consumer's personal information collected or maintained by the business (a "Request to Delete").
+- Honor consumers' rights to request specific information about what personal information the business collects, uses, discloses and sells about that consumer (a "Request to Know") and to request the deletion of that consumer's personal information collected by the business (a "Request to Delete").

 - Update contracts with service providers and other businesses with which the business shares personal information.